-The refers to the amount you must pay out of pocket before your insurance starts paying some of your health care expenses.
-The deductible resets at the beginning of a new year or when you enroll in a new health insurance plan.
+This refers to the amount you must pay out of pocket before your insurance starts paying some of your health care expenses.
+The deductible resets at the beginning of the year or when you enroll in a new health insurance plan.

 If your deductible is $2,000, your health insurance plan won’t cover any services until you have paid $2,000 out of pocket for the year.
 Someone with a high deductible and lots of medical costs could consider getting help in the form of medical loans, which are personal loans for medical and dental procedures.

 If you are unable to work because of an illness or injury, the insurance company pays for lost wages.
 You’ll receive a portion of your income until you are able to return to work.
 Each policy defines what constitutes a “disability,” so you’ll need to meet those requirements and submit medical paperwork before receiving payment.

 Health insurance terminology 101: This is a contract that requires your health insurer to pay some or all of your health care costs in exchange for a premium.